Page Updated 08/03/2024

 1970s & 1980s: Cowcatcher Member John Norvell's Memories

-The following is as written and posted, without edits, in the Cowcatcher Division's groups.io Communications Page on 03/25/24.
+The following is as written and posted, without edits but with my comments on my findings from searches, in the Cowcatcher Division's groups.io Communications Page on 03/25/24.
 It appears that the Cowcatcher "Division" was meeting prior to the LSR Board actions of 1985-86 based on this Norvell article.
 These 1970s-80s meatings are mentioned in other articles also.
 SDG

 "Steve,